If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

 It doesn’t matter if you are a blogger, content marketer, author, or poet.

-For authors, take note of your book reviews, and see if there are any hints about the profile of each reviewer.
+For authors, take note of your book reviews and see if there are any hints about each reviewer’s profile.

-Discovering as much as possible about your readers will always help you become a much better writer.
+Discovering as much as possible about your readers will always help you.

 Does it work?